Exercises for osteochondrosis of the cervical spine. Gymnastic exercises for the cervical spine

 Osteochondrosis is called damage to the articular cartilage, which leads to disruption of the joint.
 In the spine, intervertebral discs are more often affected, the articular tissues of which are destroyed under the influence of external factors.

-How does osteochondrosis of the cervical spine manifest?
+How does cervical osteochondrosis manifest?

 Symptoms of the disease depend on its type.